gvwilson/thirdbit/src/talks/sdgc/index.md

 --

--   The best thing we can do now is help you learn the things we chose to ignore
+-   The best we can do now is help you learn things that we chose to ignore

 --